Last updated on October 23rd, 2019 at 08:31 am

 2. Danielle LaPorte

-If I said I want to be her would you still come back to read my thoughts on growing your blog online?
-She’s ass-kicking it online.
-But I don’t know if she’s got, kids.
-Yes, that’s my excuse and I’m sticking with it until he’s in college.
+If I said I wanted to be her, would you still come back to read my thoughts on growing your blog online?
+She’s ass-kicking it online, but I don’t know if she’s got kids.
+Yes, that’s my excuse, and I’m sticking with it until he’s in college.

-The brand of Danielle is simple, yet exudes what you imagine her personality to be.
-She gets how to be authentic online… and it’s made her very, very … well off.
+Danielle’s brand is simple yet exudes what you imagine her personality to be.
+She knows how to be authentic online, and it’s made her very, very … well off.

 3. I Love Topography